We partnered with individuals and businesses to come up with innovative ways to solve challenges we face as a central bank. Check out the results.

 In stage two, one of our experts was given a user interface to inspect the machine-learning model’s results, correct mistakes and identify additional explanations, such as context based on words and phrases in the documents.
 Our expert’s modifications were used to create a second machine-learning model, and accuracy was measured again.

-This project demonstrated that a machine-learning model could be used to automatically categorize sensitive data, achieving 80 percent accuracy on our limited dataset.
-We were able to increase the accuracy to 83 percent using corrections from a subject-matter expert.
+This project demonstrated that a machine-learning model could be used to automatically categorize sensitive data, achieving 80% accuracy on our limited dataset.
+We were able to increase the accuracy to 83% using corrections from a subject-matter expert.
 Machine-learning solutions proceed iteratively and require more expert training from multiple experts.
 The approach promises increased accuracy with further research.